 The Company's condensed consolidated statements of operations and cash flows for the period presented prior to May 28, 2010 are referenced herein as the predecessor financial statements (the "Predecessor" or "Predecessor Financial Statements").
-The Company's condensed consolidated balance sheets as of March 31, 2011 and December 31, 2010, its related statements of operations, cash flows and changes in stockholders' equity for the periods presented subsequent to the Merger Transaction are referenced herein as the successor financial statements (the "Successor" or "Successor Financial Statements").
+The Company's condensed consolidated balance sheets as of June 30, 2011 and December 31, 2010, its related statements of operations, cash flows and changes in stockholders' equity for the periods presented subsequent to the Merger Transaction are referenced herein as the successor financial statements (the "Successor" or "Successor Financial Statements").

-The Successor Financial Statements reflect the preliminary allocation of the aggregate purchase price of \$832,679, including the value of the Company's junior subordinated debentures, to the assets and liabilities of Hillman based on fair values at the date of the Merger Transaction in accordance with ASC Topic 805, "Business Combinations."
-The Company is in the process of finalizing its fair value evaluation of certain assets and liabilities acquired in connection with the Merger Transaction.
-Thus, the allocation of the purchase price is subject to change.
+The Successor Financial Statements reflect the allocation of the aggregate purchase price of \$832,679, including the value of the Company's junior subordinated debentures, to the assets and liabilities of Hillman based on fair values at the date of the Merger Transaction in accordance with ASC Topic 805, "Business Combinations."